goblinfactory/konsole/backlog.md

 # Roadmap

-## version 6

 ## Busy now

+- create proper highspeedwriter interface that's used by the private highspeed writer, or App? so that the interface is real and not fakes.

+- bring goblinfactory.konsole.windows into main project. (no seperate package)

+## Busy now

 - high speed writer for Mac (experiment with highspeed writer for just a small window portion [region])
 - removed obsolete Open methods
-- bring goblinfactory.konsole.windows into main project. (no seperate package)

 - remove Window.Open (check how folk have used and make sure I have all the correct overloads)
 - combine Konsole.Platform